zandra2/memory-card/README.md

 # Memory Card
-This is a game where the player gets to selects two cards and flip over.
-If the two cards matches, they remain face up.
+This is a game where the player gets to select two cards and flip over.
+If the two cards match, they remain face up.
 If not, they are flipped face down again.

 The objective is to match all the pairs of cards with the least number of attempts.
 The game ends when all pairs are successfully matched.